The History of Everyday ObjectsThe History of Everyday Objects

 Ancient toothbrush

-He then took a small bone from his previous dinner, drilled a few holes in it, got a few swine bristles from a guard, tied them into tufts, put the bristles through the holes in the bone, and sealed with glue.
+He then took a small bone from his previous dinner, drilled a few holes in it, got a few swine bristles from a guard, tied them into tufts, put the bristles through the holes in the bone, and sealed it with glue.

 After he got out of prison, William Addis set out his toothbrush business and became filthy rich.
 Not bad for a time in jail.